 After visiting his pianist friend at a nightclub, the protagonist learns of a dark, secret society and decides to attend one of its congregations.
 He soon discovers that he and his family are in danger.

 Once again, London competes against New York for the locations of this masterpiece.
 Many takes were shot in London streets dressed as if they belonged in New York.
-Lanesborough Hotel at Hyde Park Corner and Greenwich Village appear in the movie.
+Lanesborough Hotel at Hyde Park Corner and Greenwich Village appears in the movie.

 Danny Boyle, 1996